+The City's Health and Environmental Services currently provide bacterial rainwater testing to residents for a fee of \$36.
+If a rainwater tank is protected from mosquito breeding and properly maintained, testing is not viewed as an ongoing necessary requirement.
+Drinking from rainwater tanks is discouraged.

-- 1. Department of Health 'Urban Rainwater Collection' brochure - 2.
-National Public Health Partnership 'Guidance on Use of Rainwater Tanks' brochure - 3.
+Attachment 1.
+Department of Health 'Urban Rainwater Collection' brochure

+Attachment 2.
+National Public Health Partnership 'Guidance on Use of Rainwater

+Tanks' brochure

+Attachment 3.
 Huon Valley Council Rainwater Tanks Council Policy

-Simple majority.
+Attachment 4.
+Gouldburn Mulwaree Council Rainwater Tank Policy